 - Speaking of which, "Breaking The Bank at Caligula's" is cited as a Best Level Ever because, not only do you rob a multi-million dollar casino vault, but you're ripping off Salvatore Leone and the entire Leone crime family in Las Venturas.
+This Ocean's Eleven-inspired mission, which involves a daring casino heist that finishes with a parachute jump off the roof and a mad dash to a waiting helicopter.
 The icing on the cake being getting one last phone-call from Salvatore, in the verge of a hilarious Villainous Breakdown, as he and what's left of his crime family is taking the first flight back to Liberty City.
-Between taking out the rival Sindacco and Forelli families before hand, CJ basically threw down with The Mafia, singlehandedly - and freaking won!
+Between taking out the rival Sindacco and Forelli families before hand, C.J. basically threw down with The Mafia, singlehandedly - and freaking won!

 - From the LP: Tenpenny decides to have Sweet beaten up while in jail.
 Toreno, who in the LP is a god-tier Magnificent Bastard, calls him and tells him to knock it off, demonstrating he has power and connections Tenpenny can only dream of.